baxtiyorovdev/baxtiyorovdev/README.md

 ---

 ## 🧑‍💻 About Me
 Hi!
-I’m **Baxtiyorov**, a junior frontend developer who loves creating smooth, modern and responsive user interfaces.
+I’m **Baxtiyorov Shaxriyor**, a junior frontend developer who loves creating smooth, modern and responsive user interfaces.
 I enjoy working with **React**, **TypeScript** and everything that makes the web beautiful.

 ---